intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   without returning an error message unless this is required by the specification.

-This simple statement captures a significant concept in the design of interoperable systems.
+This simple statement, known as "the robustness principle" captures a significant concept in the design of interoperable systems.
 Many consider the application of the robustness principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

-Time and experience shows that negative consequences to interoperability accumulate over time if implementations apply the robustness principle.
-This problem originates from an assumption implicit in the principle that it is not possible to effect change in a system the size of the Internet.
-Application of the robustness principle first requires an assumption that changes to existing implementations are not presently feasible.
+Time and experience have shown that negative consequences to interoperability can accumulate over time if implementations apply the robustness principle alone.
+This problem is perpetuated by two assumptions implicit in the principle: that it is not possible to effect change in a system the size of the Internet and that changes to existing implementations are not feasible.

-Many problems that the robustness principle was intended to solve can instead be better addressed by active maintenance.
-Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
+Many problems that the robustness principle was intended to solve can instead be better addressed by active protocol maintenance, where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
 A community that takes an active role in the maintenance of protocols will no longer need to rely on the